Literaturhaus München: Bavarian Academy of Writing

 The Bavarian Academy of Writing offers active, up-to-date literature advice for young authors.
-Along with this, the Literaturhaus organizes seminars for students of the Bavarian universities of Bamberg, Bayreuth, Erlangen, LMU Munich, TU Munich and Regensburg.
+Along with this, the Literaturhaus organizes seminars for students of various Bavarian universities, namely the University of Bamberg, the University of Bayreuth, the University of Erlangen–Nuremberg, LMU Munich, the Technical University of Munich, and the University of Regensburg.
 These universities have teamed up with the Literaturhaus to annually provide two parallel courses for students, supported by the Bavarian State Ministry of Science, Research and the Arts.
 Seminars for young authors (up to the age of 40) are also offered in various literary genres.

 Literature House Lab

 In addition to the public events, readings, discussions and exhibitions, the Literaturhaus München also offers training and programs for students and teachers.
 In close co-operation with teachers, typists courses for middle schools and grammar schools as well as project days and teacher trainings on literary centers or creative writing are also offered.